Shared channel security and policies

-Shared channels let two separate organizations work together in a single channel, each from their own Slack workspace.
-Use shared channels to focus your communication with organizations you work with regularly, like clients, vendors, and partners.
+Shared channels let separate organizations work together in a single channel, each from their own Slack workspace.
+Use shared channels to communicate with external organizations you work with regularly, like clients, vendors, and partners.
 With this feature, we've taken added precautions to protect your privacy and keep your workspace or Enterprise Grid org secure.

 Approve a request to share a channel

 A shared channel request will include the name of the external organization and the person who sent you the request.
 Use this information to identify the sender and confirm that someone from your workspace or Enterprise Grid org needs access to this channel.

 Decline a request to share a channel

 If you're unsure what a proposed shared channel is for or who the request is from, you have a few options:

-Ask your members for more info about the request if they're already working with the person who sent you the request in some capacity.
+- Ask your members for more information if they're already working with the person who sent you the request in some capacity.